 A lot of airport lounges will accommodate the whole family, and even come with play areas where your child can rid themselves of pent up energy before boarding a flight.
 No need to tear your hair out keeping track of your offspring in a busy airport or feel guilty for disturbing other holidayers.

 The teenagers can plug themselves in and there will be no whinging about being hungry, having to queue up for yet another bottle of Fruit Shoot.
-Save the pennies on feeding your tribe and avoid the 39% of airport expenses being held up in dining and stocking up on snacks with complimentary food and drink at your disposal.
+Save the pennies on feeding your tribe and avoid the airport expenses for dining by using the airport lounge complimentary food and drink.

 Is it Worth the Money?